luxeengine/alpha/luxe/md/guide.basiccomponents.md

 ### Adding components to entities
 ---

-Components are added to entities using the `add` function, and the `add` function returns the instance if you want to store a typed reference.
+Components are added to entities using the `add` function _on the entity_, and the `add` function returns the instance for convenience.
-The second parameter is the name of the entity or component, so you can use them by name later on.
+Remember to name things, as the name of the component is crucial for fetching a reference later on.
+The component name is the unique instance name of this specific component, so remember that!

-For example, inside of your game init function :
+When you create a custom component, the constructor is in your hands, but remember to call _super_ with the name of the instance.
+You can see this in the example later.

 	var component : Component;
 	var entity : Entity;

-	public function init() {
+	override function ready() {

-			// create an entity in the default scene entity = Luxe.scene.create(Entity, 'some_entity');
+			// create an entity in the default scene entity = new Entity({ name:'some_entity' });

-			// add/attach a component to the entity. component = entity.add(Component, 'some_component');
+			// add/attach a component to the entity. component = entity.add(new Component({ name:'some_component' });

 	}

-### Accessing the entity
+### Accessing the entity instance
 ---

 When you are inside of a component and want to access the entity that the component is connected to,